 After enjoying the beauty of the Atlanta Botanical Garden, stay at Stonehurst Place to find even more.
 Our art-filled, boutique inn is a true gem of Midtown Atlanta, just a short walk from Piedmont Park and the Botanical Garden.

-Among our six elegant rooms and suites is The Piedmont, a gorgeous space with a fireplace, queen-size bed, and private bathroom equipped with marble floors and a heated towel rack.
+Among our eight elegant rooms and suites is The Piedmont, a gorgeous space with a fireplace, queen-size bed, and private bathroom equipped with marble floors and a heated towel rack.
 We even go above and beyond with amenities like in-room massage services, complimentary refreshments, and gourmet breakfasts.
 Stonehurst Place is much more than a place to stay — it’s an experience.

 Photos courtesy of the Atlanta Botanical Garden.